Which party has the belief that an agent has the right to act under apparent authority?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The belief that an agent has the right to act under apparent authority primarily lies with the customer or third party involved in the transaction.
-Apparent authority occurs when a principal (in this case, the insurance company) creates circumstances where a reasonable third party would believe that the agent has the authority to act on behalf of the principal.
+The belief that an agent has the right to act under apparent authority primarily resides with the customer or third party.
+Apparent authority arises when a principal, through their actions or statements, leads a third party to reasonably believe that an agent has the authority to act on their behalf.
+This means that if a third party interacts with an agent who appears to have the necessary authority, they are entitled to assume that the agent can perform tasks within that scope of authority.

 Subscribe